 6.7 How do private equity buyers typically provide comfort as to the availability of (i) debt finance, and (ii) equity finance?
-What rights of enforcement do sellers typically obtain if commitments to, or obtained by, an SPV are not complied with (e.g. equity underwrite of debt funding, right to specific performance of obligations under an equity commitment letter, damages, etc.)?
+What rights of enforcement do sellers typically obtain in the absence of compliance by the buying entity (e.g. equity underwrite of debt funding, right to specific performance of obligations under an equity commitment letter, damages, etc.)?